x1linwang/spark-install-macos/README.md

    df.show()
    ```

-If all cells run without errors, congratulations!
+If both cells run without errors, congratulations!
 Your Spark environment with spylon kernel is set up correctly.

 ## Troubleshooting